-CAS DataLoggers Engineer Terry Nagy worked on a uniquely challenging data acquisition application a few years ago which highlights the effectiveness of Delphin data loggers.
-A medical equipment manufacturer had a customer in a hospital who was experiencing problems with a particular CT scan machine that would reset in the middle of the procedure, which cost significant time as patients often had to be scanned again.
-The hospital’s other models from the same source were all functioning properly so the staff wanted to return this faulty scanner to the manufacturer, who suspected nothing was actually wrong with it.
+CAS DataLoggers Engineer Terry Nagy worked on a uniquely challenging data acquisition application a few years ago which highlights the usefulness of Delphin data loggers, in this case it performs a fault diagnosis test on a CT scanner.
+A medical equipment manufacturer had a customer in a hospital that was experiencing problems with a CT scan machine.
+The machine would reset in the middle of the procedure, which cost significant time as patients often had to be scanned again.
+The hospital’s other models from the same source were all functioning properly so the staff wanted to return this faulty scanner to the manufacturer.
+The manufacturer suspected nothing was actually wrong with it.
 Terry explains, “A given manufacturer can build a hundred of these and one will act weird for seemingly no reason–that’s just how it is.
 The cause isn’t always clear since there are multiple processors and interconnected systems on this single piece of equipment.”

-Professional ProfiSignal Go PC software is included with the LogMessage for measurement analysis of any type of data and online/offline monitoring and analysis.
+Professional ProfiSignal Go PC software is used with the LogMessage for measurement analysis of any type of data and online/ offline monitoring and analysis.
 Only three steps are required to display measurement data as trends/diagrams, to analyze the data, and to evaluate offline data.
 Data organization and accessibility is simple by exporting as a CSV-file.

-After recording data for about a week, Terry and the manufacturer looked at the collected data and found that one of the connectors on the power supply had a bad crimp on one of the pins.
+After recording data from the fault diagnosis test for about a week, Terry and the manufacturer looked at the collected data and found that one of the connectors on the power supply had a bad crimp on one of the pins.
 The connection was normally stable but when the machine was in operation, vibration caused the connection to break for a fraction of a second, which reset the machine.
 In other words, good news–it was an easy fix.

 The datalogger helped the manufacturer to identify the equipment’s fault quickly and cost-effectively, avoiding the need to scrap a very expensive piece of equipment.
-In similar fashion, our Delphin DAQ systems are often used in a wide variety of industrial applications such as tests and test stand automation, capturing pressure spikes and other high-speed sampling tasks, PC-independent machine monitoring, and temperature data acquisition.
-Using the software, these advanced systems can be switched to function with any type of sensor.
+In similar fashion, our Delphin DAQ systems are often used in a wide variety of industrial applications such as tests and test stand automation, capturing pressure spikes and other high-speed sampling tasks, PC-independent machine monitoring, fault detection and isolation and temperature data acquisition.
+Using the software, these advanced systems can be configured to function with any type of sensor.
 For example, the system’s 8 analog inputs are separately configurable and usable with all thermocouple types for precise temperature measurements.
-Users can also use a 4-wire connection to feed Pt100 and Pt1000 sensors directly from the LogMessage device for extremely accurate temperature monitoring.
+Users can also use a 4-wire connection to connect Pt100 and Pt1000 sensors directly to the LogMessage device for extremely accurate temperature monitoring.

 The LogMessage series is available in 9 different models with 8 to 30 analog inputs to suit users’ requirements, and all models are fully protected against earth loops, enabling measurements from non-isolated sources.
 Any number of alarm and logic channels can be defined for the analog inputs and digital channels.
-Users who require stronger data security over PC-based solutions can rely on the LogMessage 4000’s standard data storage capacity of up to 250 million measurements, expandable to 1 billion.
-All data is recorded with a timestamp and datestamp.
+Users who require stronger data security over PC-based solutions can rely on the LogMessage 5000’s standard data storage capacity of up to 250 million measurements, expandable to 1 billion.
+All data is recorded with a time and date stamp.